platform-mesh/kubernetes-graphql-gateway/docs/virtual-workspaces.md

 ## How It Works

 1. **Configuration Watching**: The listener watches the virtual workspaces configuration file for changes
-2. **Schema Generation**: For each virtual workspace, the listener:
+2. **Generic Schema Generation**: For each virtual workspace, the listener:
-   - Creates a discovery client pointing to the virtual workspace URL
+   - Creates a discovery client pointing to the virtual workspace URL with a default workspace
-   - Generates OpenAPI schemas for the available resources
+   - Generates generic OpenAPI schemas for the available resources
    - Stores the schema in a file at `virtual-workspace/{name}`
+3. **Dynamic Workspace Resolution**: When a user makes a GraphQL request:
+   - The gateway extracts the workspace from the URL (e.g., `root:orgs:alpha`)
+   - The roundtripper modifies the backend request to include the specific workspace
+   - Example: `/services/contentconfigurations/api/v1/configmaps` → `/services/contentconfigurations/clusters/root:orgs:alpha/api/v1/configmaps`
-3. **Gateway Integration**: The gateway watches the schema files and exposes virtual workspaces as GraphQL endpoints
+4. **Gateway Integration**: The gateway exposes virtual workspaces as GraphQL endpoints with dynamic workspace targeting